SufyanDahalan/VSWorkbench/docs/thesis/Include/Thesis.md

-Developer tools try to achieve a big subset of things, enabling developers to cooperate on a higher scale (communication software [teams, zoom, email], collaboration tools for technical and nontechnical staff [jira, trello, atlassian wiki], collaboration tools for technicals that touch on many different subjects [git, gitlab, github], tools made to save time [CICD, gitlab ci, github action], tools made to increase precision and correctness of work output
+Developer tools try to achieve a big subset of things, enabling developers to cooperate on a higher scale (communication software [teams, zoom, email], collaboration tools for technical and nontechnical staff [jira, trello, atlassian wiki], collaboration tools for technicals that touch on many different subjects [git, GitLab, github], tools made to save time [CICD, GitLab ci, github action], tools made to increase precision and correctness of work output
 made by programmers [automated testing frameworks => cypress, playwright], and debugging).

 These developer tools are essential in the work life of a programmer.
 Use them fluently and efficiently, and your output will easily multiply.